lkilcher/dolfyn/doc-src/source/index.rst

 DOLfYN is the Doppler Oceanography Library for pYthoN.

+It is designed to read and work with Acoustic Doppler Velocimeter (ADV) and Acoustic Doppler Profiler (ADP/ADCP) data.
 DOLfYN includes libraries for reading binary Nortek(tm) and Teledyne-RDI(tm) data files.
-At this point it is designed to read and work with Acoustic Doppler Velocimeter (ADV) and Acoustic Doppler Profiler (ADP/ADCP) data.

 Please document any issues and submit feature requests via the |dlfn|
 :repo:`issues page<issues/>`.

-DOLfYN includes a data abstraction and input/output layer that enables saving and loading of data after it has been read from the binary files.
-This data abstraction layer is designed to allow easy input/output (loading/saving) of data along the data processing and analysis chain.
+DOLfYN utilizes a data abstraction and input/output layer that enables saving and loading of data after it has been read from the binary files.
+This data abstraction layer is designed to allow easy input/output ('saving' and 'loading') data along the data processing and analysis chain.
 The data is written to disk in HDF5 format using the `h5py <www.h5py.org>`_ library.
-Data can also be written to Matlab\
+Data can also be written in Matlab\
 :sup:`TM` format.